Igor-Vuk/ultimate-react-boilerplate/README_app.md

 * Inside `app.js` we import `bootstrap` before routes(that contain .local.scss).
 * We set gloabl styles(Bootstrap classes) with `className` and local styles with `styleName`
 * Inside local styles we can use Bootstrap Mixins
+* To override some of bootstrap elements with high specificity we nested everything inside class `container` to increase specificity of our classes.
+If needed we can increase it even more using further nesting or by chaining selector by itself ex. .btn.btn {...}

 **Example 1:**